Skip to main content

 How long does the test take?

-Usually, carrier screening takes two-three weeks from your blood sample being taken.
+Usually, carrier screening takes three-four weeks from your blood sample being taken.

 The sample will be sent to the US, and rarely is there a delay with shipping.